9 February 2026 By Dr Paul Barrass

 • Outstanding amounts and payment status

 These reports are essential for spotting trends and catching problems.
-If your average invoice value drops unexpectedly, you want to know about it before the bills go out, not after.
-Take a few minutes to review the report and investigate anything that looks unusual.
+If your average invoice value drops unexpectedly, you want to know about it before the bills go out.
+For a deeper look at the KPIs you can build on this data, see our guide on using KPIs and reports to grow your reseller business.

 Step 6: Email Bills to Customers